Hurricane Rafael: Cayman Islands

-Cayman Brac had numerous trees numerous trees and power lines downed; some structures and docks were also damaged.
+Cayman Brac had numerous trees and power lines downed; some structures and docks were also damaged.
+Rainfall peaked at 280 mm in Cayman Brac and 33 mm in Grand Cayman.
+Winds gusted up to 25 kn in Grand Cayman.
 Torrential rainfall from Rafael caused the islands of Little Cayman and Cayman Brac to lose power.
 Grand Cayman saw rough seas and flooding from Rafael.
 Power lines and trees were downed on Little Cayman, with roads covered with sand and debris.
 Additionally, multiple dive boats sank off the coast of Little Cayman.
 However, losses were below the required amount to issue a payout to the islands.

 Cuba

 Rafael's strong winds caused an island-wide power-grid failure.
-In western Cuba, 300 mm of rain was reported, resulting in flooding and landslides.
+In western Cuba, 100-200 mm of rain was reported, with a peak rainfall total of 218 mm in Bauta resulting in flooding and landslides.
 Government officials reported that areas in and around Artemisa sustained the worst damage from Rafael.
 In Artemisa, 2,825 homes were damaged, in addition to hospitals, schools, and service centers.
 Nearly 40,000 acres of crops were either damaged or lost.
 In neighboring Mayabeque, 441 homes were damaged, and agriculture was badly affected.
 Rafael passed about 30 mi west of Havana, with sustained winds of 44 mph being recorded, along with gusts of up to 71 mph.
 Rainfall from the hurricane flooded several neighborhoods in Centro Habana and Old Havana.
 Numerous homes and public buildings were damaged, trees were uprooted, and telephone poles toppled.
 Damages caused by Rafael were calculated at 25.8 billion pesos (US$1.08 billion).